On The Scalability of P2P Swarming Systems: Numerical Results

-In this section we show that {\em hiding} newcomers from other peers can significantly improve system throughput in some scenarios.
-Suppose the server rate $U$ is less than the peer upload rate $\mu$.
-In this case, newcomers receive the most popular blocks before the rarest block with high probability, and then, leave the system immediately after receiving the rarest block.
-The idea of \emph{shielding newcomers} is to prevent newcomers from receiving the most popular blocks before receiving the rarest one.
-This policy is easily implemented by the tracker: it just does not announce the newcomers to other peers.
+In this section we show scenarios wherein {\em hiding} newcomers from other peers can significantly improve system throughput.
+Under the most-deprived peer policy, the publisher \emph{competes} against the one-club members to serve newcomers.
+When $\mu=\mu'$, given a large one-club, the publisher serves a newcomer with probability $U/(U+\mu)$.
+Suppose the server rate $U$ is much smaller than the peer upload rate $\mu$.
+In this case, newcomers receive, with high probability, the most popular blocks from the one-club members before obtaining the rarest block from the publisher.
+The idea of \emph{shielding a newcomer} is to prevent the newcomer from receiving the most popular blocks before it receives the rarest one.
+This policy is easily implemented by the tracker: it should not announce newcomers to other peers.

-Figure~\ref{shielding} shows the system throughput when $U<\mu$ and $U>\mu$, for $K=3$.
+Figure~\ref{shielding}, obtained using the detailed Markov model of the fixed-size population system, shows system throughput as a function of population size, when $U<\mu$ and $U>\mu$, for $K=3$.
 In Figure~\ref{shielding}(a), we consider four scenarios: $(i)$ $\mu=\mu'=10$, $(ii)$ $\mu=10$ and $\mu'=1$, $(iii)$ $\mu=\mu'=10$, shielding newcomers and $(iv)$ $\mu=10$ and $\mu'=1$, shielding newcomers.
 In scenario $(i)$, the one-club peers serve newcomers before they receive the rarest block from the server.
-In this case throughput converges to $U=0.1$.
-In the second scenario, one-club peers reduce their upload rate and throughput increases when compared to scenario $(i)$, as expected. (see Section \ref{sec:reduced-rate}).
+In this case, system throughput $\Gamma$ converges to the server service capacity, $U$.
+In the second scenario, one-club peers reduce their upload rate and throughput increases when compared to scenario $(i)$, as expected (see Section \ref{sec:reduced-rate}).
 The third scenario implements the policy of shielding newcomers.
-The throughput $\lambda_s$ is approximately equal to $0.25$.
-For a small population size, the throughput reaches the $KU$ value established in Proposition~\ref{prop:propo1}.
+The throughput $\lambdacritical$ is approximately equal to $0.25$.
+For a small population size, the throughput reaches the value of $\Gamma_S$ established in Proposition~\ref{prop:propo1}.
 Scenario $(iv)$ combines both policies: the upload rate of one-club peers is reduced and newcomers are shielded.
 Throughput significantly increases when these policies are used in combination.
 When the policies are used separately, the throughput is approximately $0.3$ for a population of 30 users.
 When both policies are used, the throughput exceeds $1.0$.